 There is poor information about PCOS online.
 There is also poor information about almost every other health condition online.
-A clear distinction between PCOS and many other common health conditions is that women with PCOS do not get consistent and clear messages from healthcare providers.
+A clear distinction between PCOS and many other common health conditions is that people with PCOS do not get consistent and clear messages from healthcare providers.

-Women with PCOS are forced to do their own research and build communities of support.
+People with PCOS are forced to do their own research and build communities of support.
 If they are inaccurately gauging the severity of their PCOS, I am sure the lack of support from healthcare professionals is a contributing factor.

 There is not enough research supporting the assertion that providing a PCOS label to patients causes harm.
 The authors sited three resources as they suggested a label might cause harmful effects.
-Two of these articles did not even study women with PCOS, who have distinct experiences of infertility, miscarriages, and physical appearances that may benefit from the support they can receive from having a label.
-The third article had a small sample size that did not specifically study women with PCOS.
+Two of these articles did not even study people with PCOS, who have distinct experiences of infertility, miscarriages, and physical appearances that may benefit from the support they can receive from having a label.
+The third article had a small sample size that did not specifically study people with PCOS.
 They only asked participants to imagine they had PCOS symptoms.